 30m wide Horse power:563hp

 The combine cuts all of our OSR; Wheat; Oats and Beans totalling around 970Ha (2397ac) a year.
 This machine will typically cut 50ha (123ac) a day.
-The front tyres have been replaced by tracks to help spread the weight over a larger area so saving on compaction and aid the stability of the cutter bar.
+The front tyres have been replaced by tracks to help spread the weight over a larger area, so saves on compaction and aids the stability of the cutter bar.

-The cutter bar is slightly wider than 10m to allow us to stay on our 10m tramlines but pick all the crop up as it can lean over when on long stems.
-Using GPS positioning, the onboard computer knows where the headset has already run, so will cut its recorded cutting width by the cm, so no overlap is recorded, therefore giving a very accurate yield picture back.
+The cutter bar is slightly wider than 10m to allow us to stay on our 10m tramlines, but pick all the crop up as it can lean over when on long stems.
+Using GPS positioning, the onboard computer knows where the headset has already run, so will cut its recorded cutting width by the cm.
+This means that no overlap is recorded, therefore giving a very accurate yield picture back.